Roosevelt Jones: Professional career

 Jones was selected by the Canton Charge 16th overall in the 2016 NBA D-League draft.
 He did not play very much to start his professional career due to a back strain and a minor leg injury, as well as the faster game.
 By December, Jones began logging more minutes, and had a 21-point, 13-rebound performance on January 11 against the Santa Cruz Warriors.
 He scored 15 points and grabbed 20 rebounds, fifth most in D-League history, in a 114–107 loss to Grand Rapids Drive on February 2.
 He started 35 games in his rookie year with the Charge and averaged 6.6 points, 6.4 rebounds and 3.1 assists per game.
 However, in August 2017 he announced his retirement from basketball due to "unbearable" back pain.

-On November 6, Jones was charged with drunken driving and resisting arrest as his blood alcohol level was measured at .185.
-He was found asleep behind the wheel of an automobile in O'Fallon, Illinois and taken into police custody.
 Jones came out of retirement in January 2018 and rejoined the Charge.
 Jones missed a game against the Erie BayHawks due to an undisclosed injury in February.
 He averaged 4.3 points and 7.6 rebounds per game in his second season.